The Health Promotion Internship Program

 3. Download the Internship Manual located on the right side of this page.

-4. Print Forms A, B, & C of the Internship Manual, which is the contract.
-Follow the instructions in the Internship Steps for completing the contract with the person at your internship who will supervise you.
+4. Print Forms A, B, & C of the Internship Manual.
+These forms constitute your internship contract.
+Follow the instructions in the Internship Steps for completing the contract with the person at your internship site who will supervise you.

-5. After you have submitted your contract, Dr. Olpin will submit an override to allow you to register for the course and will review the syllabus/course requirements/deadlines with you.
+5. After you have submitted your contract, Dr. Santurri will submit an override to allow you to register for the credit.